 What if the products can’t be repaired?

 Some defects are just beyond the point of return.
 The same thing can also be said about items that are non-compliant with product standards and directives.
 You simply can’t repair a piece of clothing to magically become compliant with substance regulations, such as REACH (EU) or CA Prop 65 (US).
 That said, ‘the repair’ is often the compensation term of choice for many suppliers, as it leaves them in complete control over the process.

-Shall the buyer, or the supplier, pay for the deliver cost?
+Will the buyer, or the supplier, pay for the delivery cost?
 (The buyer, in most cases)

 How many days does the supplier have to ship the replacement parts?